Get Crazy: Distribution

 Embassy Home Entertainment released the film on VHS in 1984.
 Director Allan Arkush had stated that a DVD release was unlikely, due to issues with the sound elements.

 The Embassy Home Entertainment VHS release is a fullscreen transfer using the open matte technique.
 As a result, the video shows (nearly) the full width of the theatrical release but occasionally reveals overhead boom microphones and other items that would be hidden when projected to a standard 1.85:1 ratio.

 Kino Lorber has released the film for the first time on Blu-ray and DVD in December 2021 under a new 2K restoration and a slew of bonus features.

 Soundtrack

-The soundtrack to the film was released exclusively on LP in 1983 on the Morocco imprint of Motown Records, catalog number 6065CL.
+The soundtrack to the film was released on LP and cassette in 1983 on the Morocco imprint of Motown Records, catalog number 6065CL/CC.
 "Get Crazy" and "Hot Shot" were released together as a single to promote the album.